dpla-attic/automation/README.md

   I'll eventually create an Ansible playbook to handle this situation, which is a known issue with Vagrant with regard to Debian's apt-get upgrade of kernel packages.

+## Design considerations

+Roles, inventory, and variables have been laid out to allow, as much as possible, the use of the same roles and tasks in all stages of deployment -- development, staging, and production.

+We have considered using Docker, with its lower memory requirements.
+It is important to us, however, that we be able to simulate our networking interfaces and their configuration, and it was not obvious that we could do that with Docker.

+We will keep watching the progress of Docker support in Vagrant, and this situation may change.
+We would also like to hear from anyone who can suggest ways in which we might use Docker, keeping in mind our need to represent our network setup.

 ## Tips